Hi! It’s konkaz (@konkazuk) here.

 Well… having read this, I felt more like vomiting than it made me sweat, to be honest…

-Therefore “Intangible assets “is the assets other than money, for example
+Therefore “Intangible assets “ are the assets other than money.

-- relationship with members of your family or with your friends”,
+- relationship with members of your family or with your friends.

 are to be included.

-Incidentally, (I’m digressing a bit here, but…) one of my favourite Japanese bloggers called “hitode”, whose website I referred to a lot when I was establishing my blog site, is also mentioning about the importance of “Intangible assets” in the field of blog writing in his“Merit of blog-writing” article… so, if you are interested, please check it out!
+Incidentally, (I’m digressing a bit here, but…) one of my favourite Japanese bloggers called “hitode”, whose website I referred to a lot when I was setting up my blog site in the beginning, is also mentioning about the importance of “Intangible assets” in the field of blog writing in his“Merit of blog-writing” article… so, if you are interested, please check it out!

-Anyway, what I have done here is only picking up some “key phrases” for reading this book.
+Anyway, this is it.
+What I have done here is only picking some “key phrases” for reading this book.

 Hence, in order for you to take a first step, and also to feel the urgency of the matter, I totally recommend you reading this book…